Azure/azure-webpubsub/samples/csharp/clientpubsub/Readme.md

 dotnet run "ConnectionString>" pubsubhub
 ```

-Start typing messages and you can see these messages are transfered to the client subscriber in real-time.
+Start typing messages and you can see these messages are transferred to the client subscriber in real-time.